SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 the whole Software Heritage Archive, critical to ensure the transparency and traceability for sovereign and sustainable AI.

-This will be done using ScanCode, in partnership with AboutCode, a well-reputed, non-profit, public benefit organisation with ample experience designing and architecting FOSS tools for analysing and organising software and the webs of components each software package depends on, providing a great advancement for software supply chain and
+This will be done using ScanCode in partnership with AboutCode, a well-reputed, non-profit, public benefit organization with ample experience designing and architecting FOSS tools for analysing and organising software and the webs of components each software package depends on, providing a great advancement for software supply chain and